whamcloud/rust-libzfs/node-libzfs/README.md

 This allows native interop with libzfs.
 The current API has a small scope, but will expand over time as more use-cases arise.

-Checkout [the typescript declaration file](libzfs.d.ts) for the current public API.

 ## Prereqs

 Since this is a native module via rust, there are a few build / install time dependencies.